vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 - This is correct as long as we access the `Bottom` object through `*rr`, but as soon as we access it through `b` itself, all memory references will be off by 8 bytes — obviously a very undesirable situation.
 - So, in summary, even if `*a` and `*b` are related by some subtyping relation, `**a` and `**b` are not.

-### Constructors of Virtual Bases
+> **Constructors of Virtual Bases**
-The compiler must guarantee that all virtual pointers of an object are properly initialised.
-In particular, it guarantees that the constructor for all virtual bases of a class get invoked, and get invoked only once.
-If you don't explicitly call the constructors of your virtual superclasses (independent of how far up the tree they are), the compiler will automatically insert a call to their default constructors.
+- The compiler must guarantees that the constructor for all virtual bases of a class get invoked, and get invoked **only once**.
+If you don't explicitly call the constructors of your virtual base class (independent of how far up the tree they are), the compiler will automatically insert a call to their default constructors.

-This can lead to some unexpected results.
+- This can lead to some unexpected results.
 Consider the same class hierarchy again we have been considering so far, extended with constructors:
 ```
 class Top
 {